Roger Gibbon

 Roger Patrick Gibbon (born 9 March 1944) is a retired track cyclist from Trinidad and Tobago.
 He was most successful in the 1 km sprint and time trial events, winning a bronze medal at the 1967 world championships and three gold medals at the 1963 and 1967 Pan American Games.
-He competed in these two events at the 1964 and 1968 Summer Olympics with the best achievement of fifth place in the time trial in 1968.
-Andrew Mahmood and others including himself last traveled to Jamaica for a family reunion.He is of Portuguese descent.
+He competed in these two events at the 1964 and 1968 Summer Olympics with the best achievement of fifth place in the time trial in 1968.He is of Portuguese descent.